 Our most favorite pirate themed sensory play of all times is Pirate Science Fun: Exploding Treasure Chests from Fun a Day.
 We have done it many times and every time without a fail there is no end of excitement.
 My kids favorite colorant is cool-aid powder, but we also had great success with lemonade powder and jello mix.

-If you ask my kids chemistry is all about taking a bunch of stuff and mixing it together.
+If you ask my kids, chemistry is all about taking a bunch of stuff and mixing it together.
 Of course, the real definition of chemistry is more complex than that, but I think my kids are on the right track.
-Chemistry is really good for mixing things that is fun to play with.
+Chemistry is really good for mixing things up to see what happens.
 This Pirate Slime Recipe from Where Imagination Grows is great, if you are ok with borax.

 The job of a scientist usually involves manipulation of materials and ideas and exploration and discovery and if you ask me, it’s very similar to kids sensory play.
 No matter what is their age all my kids enjoy a good pile of playdough.
 Make it even more fun and make Pirate Treasure Playdough from One Time Through.